SSE: server sends events to client?!?

-HTTP is unidirectional protocol, this means that only one side can send messages to the counter part.
-Usually this was done from client to server.
+HTTP is a unidirectional protocol.
+This means that only one side can send messages to the counterpart.
+Usually, this action was done from client to server.

-This has changed when the Server-Sent Events specification described the EventSource API.
+This changed when the Server-Sent Events specification described the EventSource API.

-This way the responsability is inversed, the client will receive data from the server when new data appears.
+This way, the responsibility is inverted.
+The client will receive data from the server when new data appears.

 How it works

-The gist of it is that the client makes a http GET request to the SSE resource and the request is never closed so that the server can continually push data when needed.
+The gist of it is that the client makes an HTTP GET request to the SSE resource, and the request is never closed so that the server can continually push the data when needed.

 The server has to keep track of connected clients.
 The messages have to be in a specific format.
 A block of text terminated by a pair on newlines.

-On the client side an instance of 'EventSource' class should be initialized with the proper endpoint.
-After that client will receive events via '.onmessage' handler.
+On the client side, an instance of 'EventSource' class should be initialized with the proper endpoint.
+After that, the client will receive events via '.onmessage' handler.